Neuroscience

 Presentations

-During their fourth year of study, students are required to make a presentation on the progress of their thesis work while enrolling in NEUROSC 294 (Neuroscience Graduate Student Presentation Seminar, also known as "Brain Lunch"), a journal club, for a letter grade.
+During their fourth year of study, students are required to make a presentation on the progress of their thesis work while enrolling in NEU 294 (Neuroscience Graduate Student Presentation Seminar, also known as "Brain Lunch"), a journal club, for a letter grade.

 Teaching

+To help prepare students to GSI, students participate in a one day teaching conference and take an online teaching ethics course prior to teaching their first course.
+In addition, students enroll in a one semester pedagogy course to provide them with an orientation to the teaching strategies and methods of their discipline and to support them throughout their first semester of teaching.
 GSIs are evaluated by both supervising faculty and the students they teach.
 These evaluations become a permanent part of the student file.
 Deserving GSIs are nominated for the Outstanding Graduate Student Instructor Award.

 Courses